In Lingerie: Late racing career

 On July 21, 2012, In Lingerie finished third to Questing and Zo Impressive in the $300,000 Grade I Coaching Club American Oaks at one and one eighth miles at Saratoga Race Course.

 On October 7, 2012, In Lingerie was entered in the $500,000 Spinster Stakes at Keeneland Race Course in Lexington, Kentucky.
 On that day she went into the race as the 2-1 favorite.
 In Lingerie broke fourth from the starting gate under jockey John Velazquez and stayed in that position through the first three quarters of a mile.
 She covered 1-1/8 miles over Keeneland's Polytrack surface in 1:49.42.
 She veered outside of traffic going five wide and responded with a burst at the sixteenth pole and went on to win the race by two and a quarter lengths over Mystic Star.

 On November 2, 2012, In Lingerie was entered into the $2,000,000 Grade 1 Breeders' Cup Filly & Mare Turf at Santa Anita Park in Arcadia, California.
-The race was run at a 1-1/4 miles on firm grass and she just did not handle the track that day.
-In that race In Lingerie performed poorly finishing ninth out of the field of twelve.
+The race was run at 1 1/4 miles on firm grass and she just did not handle the track that day.
+In that race In Lingerie performed poorly, finishing ninth out of the field of twelve.

 In November 2012 after the Breeders Cup, the connections of In Lingerie announced that she would retire and start breeding in 2013.
 She was sold at auction for $2.2 million at the Fasig-Tipton Auction in November 2012.
 Her first contract was to be bred with Champion Frankel in February 2013.